 - Find you in violation of probation and reprobate or extend probation—sometimes judges will add more conditions to your community control; or

 - Find you in violation of your probation, revoke your probation, and sentence you to prison or jail.

 The judge has broad discretion when it comes to probation violation hearings.
 You stand a better chance of convincing the judge that you should remain on probation instead of going to jail with a dedicated defense lawyer skilled in representing people with a probation violation in Ohio.

-How Can a Gounaris Abboud Criminal Defense Lawyer Help You Avoid Probation Violation Consequences in Ohio?
+A Criminal Defense Lawyer Can Help You Avoid Probation Violation Consequences in Ohio

 Contact an Ohio probation violation defense lawyer from Gounaris Abboud as soon as you learn that you violated community control.
 You stand the best chance to correct the violation before landing in jail.